Information on the species:

-Messor bouvieri species information: known to accept various types of seeds and grind them into a paste, which they then feed to the larvae and the queen.
-They are relatively easy to keep and have few requirements regarding their environment, making them an ideal species for patient keepers.
+Messor bouvieri are known to accept various types of seeds and grind them into a paste, which they then feed to the larvae and the queen.
+They are relatively easy to keep and have few requirements regarding their living conditions, making them an ideal species for patient keepers.

 Specifications